Lramseyer/vaporview/README.md

 ## Time Units

-You can change the Time Units in one of 2 ways: clicking the Time Status Bar in the lower right hand corner of the window, or by right clicking on the time ruler and selecting uits from the **Time Unit** menu.
+You can change the Time Units in one of 2 ways: clicking the Time Status Bar in the lower right hand corner of the window, or by right clicking on the time ruler and selecting units from the **Time Unit** menu.

 ## Saving and loading opened signals

 VaporView allows you to save and load your signal list.
-This can be done either by right clicking anywhere in the viewer or netlist and selecting **"Save Vaproview Settings"** or **"Load Vaproview Settings"**.
-You can also access the command directly by pressing **Ctrl + Shift + P** and Type **">Save Vaproview Settings"** or **">Load Vaproview Settings"** and press **Enter** to slect the command.
+This can be done either by right clicking anywhere in the viewer or netlist and selecting **"Save Vaporview Settings"** or **"Load Vaporview Settings"**.
+You can also access the command directly by pressing **Ctrl + Shift + P** and Type **">Save Vaporview Settings"** or **">Load Vaporview Settings"** and press **Enter** to select the command.
 A dialog box will pop up prompting which file you would like to save/load settings from.

 **Note:** The settings will only load for the active viewer tab that is in focus, and will look up signals by name.
 If the module paths have changed, it may not load in the signals properly.
 The settings files however are plaintext (JSON) and can be edited if need be.